ttimbers/ubccv/README.md

 ## Usage

-Inside RStudio, click on "Create a new R Markdown document:
+1. Inside RStudio, click on “Create a new R Markdown document”:

 <img src="man/figures/create_rmd.png" width=500>

-Next, select “ubc-cv-teaching-stream” from the “From Template” menu:
+2. Next, select “ubc-cv-teaching-stream” from the “From Template” menu:

 <img src="man/figures/template.png" width=500>

+3. Edit the document to add text, and add data to the 6 `.csv` files to fill in the tables.

+4. Click the “knit” button to render to Word\! 😂

 ## Code of Conduct